Cherry Lee Mewis has a story to tell. She has something to say - and she tells it through her music, her way.

 If you're new to the sound of Cherry Lee Mewis, then perhaps you might like to get familiar with her previous album VOYAGE - a hair-raising declaration of refreshing honesty.
 This album takes the teasing hint of vulnerability of 2014's Catch My Drift, and the quirky puns and energy-a-plenty vibe of 2012's Heard It Here First, then pushes the boundaries even further, taking in the best of musical influences while still keeping that elusive Cherry Lee Mewis treatment that gives the record a real punch.

-A whole two years have passed since the critically acclaimed Voyage, which helped introduce a whole new audience to the dynamic sound of Cherry Lee Mewis, as well as earning new fans after the surprise release of the foot-stompin' EP Cherry Pickin', firmly securing Cherry's place as one of the rising stars on the UK music scene today, which has seen her share the stage with diverse artists such as Bernie 'Whitesnake' Marsden, Walter Trout and Robin Trower to Ronan Keating, Aled Jones and Albert Lee.
+Since the critically acclaimed Voyage release, a whole new audience has been introduced to the dynamic sound of Cherry Lee Mewis, firmly securing Cherry's place as one of the rising stars on the UK music scene today, which has seen her share the stage with diverse artists such as Bernie 'Whitesnake' Marsden, Walter Trout and Robin Trower to Ronan Keating, Aled Jones and Albert Lee.
 Taking her music on the road all over the UK, to festivals in Europe and the USA such as Italy's Tropea Blues Festival, Howlin' Wolf Memorial Festival in Mississippi and BluesFest at The Royal Albert Hall, Suwalki Blues Festival in Poland, to venues in Nashville, Memphis and Mississippi, naming just a few.